LaurieAnderson92/FullStack-Anderson/README.md

 Fix: Used flex box and absolute positioning

 Bug3: title-picture seems to be cut off, not a perfect circle
-Fix:
+Fix: Unable to reproduce as of 20/02/2024

 Bug4: title-picture was being overlapped by conact bar on large screens
 Fix: moved title picture to left and into title more to appear more like a profile

-Bug5: Sensitive information in contat menu
+Bug5: Sensitive information in contact menu
 Fix: Replaced with Placeholder text

 Bug6: Website not responsive for 4k resolution
-Fix:
+Fix: added divs to either side to keep site compact on 4k screens

 Bug7: Hover colour not contrasting enough
-Fix: chnaged colour to stronger contrast
+Fix: changed colour to stronger contrast

 Bug8: Hover colour appearing
 Fix: Changed order in style.css, made color inherit

+Bug9: CV link broken
+Fix:

 ## Future Features:
 - Diffrent CSS for lightmode/darkmode